-You may get no output, just the Unix prompt.
+You may get no output, just the Unix prompt; if so, that indicates that your current working directory has no files or subdirectories in it.

-- 7. SIDEBAR: To learn more about a particular Unix command, type: - % man commandname which will give you the online $\underline{manual\ page}$ for the chmod command.
+- 9. SIDEBAR: To learn more about a particular Unix command, enter: - % man commandname for some command.
+For example, try which will give you the online manual page for the chmod command.

+[⊗] man chmod

 The output of man goes through another command, more, which shows one screenful at a time.
-To get the next $\underline{\text{screenful}}$, press the spacebar; to get the next $\underline{\text{line}}$, press $\boxed{\text{Enter}}$.
-To $\underline{\text{quit}}$ the more command, press $\boxed{\textbf{Q}}$.
+To get the next screenful, press the spacebar; to get the next line, press the Enter key.
+To quit the more command, press the Q key.